Cookies on the SIM Sherpa website

 And you can visit a Sky store.
 It’s a bit annoying that Sky don’t offer an online chat.
 If you’d rather not call them, the only way to get help is to use their online help articles and you’ve got to be tech savvy.

-Typically being on Sky is a smooth experience and we never had to phone them up as they inform you of your bill dates, direct debits and everything else via SMS messages.
-And their app can help you manage things as well.
+Being on Sky is usually a smooth experience.
+We never had to call them as they’re good at telling you about your bill dates, direct debits and anything else by text.
+And their app is also handy for managing things.

 Useful link: Read Ofcom's latest telecoms report